List of songs recorded by Siti Nurhaliza: Songs

 Malaysian singer Awie served as Siti's duet partner on "Kalau Berkasih".

+Malaysian singer Aisha Retno wrote the lyrics and music for "Kesuma" and "Raya Nak Ke Mana?".

 Singaporean Awi Rafael wrote the music for "Mula dan Akhir" which was included in Fragmen.

 Indonesian singer Cakra Khan and Malaysian singer Hafiz Suip provided the vocals for duets "Seluruh Cinta" and "Muara Hati" respectively.

 Siti has covered and recorded two songs that were previously released by Canadian singer Celine Dion, "Because You Loved Me" and "The Colour of My Love".

-Indonesian composer Erwin Gutawa composed the music for "Tanpa Dendam di Hati" which was included in Transkripsi.
+Indonesian composer Erwin Gutawa wrote the music for "Sejarah" and "Tanpa Dendam di Hati".

 Indonesian singer Glenn Fredly wrote the lyrics and the music for "Bila Harus Memilih" which was included in Transkripsi.

 Malaysian singer Faizal Tahir has worked with Siti on several occasions, including providing the lyrics and music for "Aku" and as a duet partner on "Dirgahayu".

-Malaysian singer Hafiz Hamidun composed "Basyirah" and "Mikraj Cinta".
+Malaysian singer Hafiz Hamidun composed "Basyirah", "Mikraj Cinta", and "Rencong".

 Indonesian singer Judika served as Siti's duet partner for "Kisah Ku Inginkan".

 Indonesian composer Krishna Balagita composed the lyrics and music for "Seluruh Cinta".

-Indonesian singer and composer Melly Goeslaw composed the music for "Biarlah Rahsia", "Kuasa Cintamu", "Menyapa Dunia", and "Pastikan".
+Indonesian singer and composer Melly Goeslaw composed the music for "Biarlah Rahsia", "Jenjang Cinta", "Kuasa Cintamu", "Menyapa Dunia", and "Pastikan".

 Japanese singer and composer Kazufumi Miyazawa composed the music for "Dunia Milik Kita".

 In 2009, Siti Nurhaliza recorded a six-track duet album, CTKD: Canda, Tangis, Ketawa, Duka with Indonesian singer Krisdayanti.

 Indonesian composer Krishna Balagita composed the lyrics and music for "Seluruh Cinta".

 Singaporean M. Nasir wrote, produced, and provided the vocals for the duet "Bagaikan Sakti".

 Regarded as a Malaysian film icon, Siti has covered and recorded three songs that were composed by P. Ramlee, "Alunan Biola", "Anakku Sayangku", and "Bunga Melor".

 Rozi Abdul Razak (Rozi Sang Dewi) has written lyrics for several songs for Siti Nurhaliza including "Jaga Dia Untukku", "Menatap dalam Mimpi", and "Warna Dunia".

 Siti Nurhaliza provided the guest vocals for "You Came to Me" which was included in British singer Sami Yusuf's Southeast Asian version of Salaam.

 American rapper and singer Sean Kingston appears as a featured artist for "Remember You" which was included as the last track on All Your Love.

 Malaysian singer Tomok composed the music for "Teratas".

 American singer Whitney Houston appeared posthumously in the 2016 version of "Memories".